Connecting through social media.

-Through my blogging and in my newsletter especially, I am nurturing my own circle of friends: I want to encourage the growth and development of other creatives.
+Through my blogging, I am nurturing my own circle of friends: I want to encourage the growth and development of other creatives.

-For instance, I highlight the work of artists who have joined my circle, and others who have stayed on the periphery, looking in.
-This is a connection with other creatives that I cherish.
+For instance, I highlight the work of artists who have joined my circle, whether it is here or on Facebook, and others who have stayed on the periphery, looking in.

 Admittedly, I feel overwhelmed by the work I see other artists accomplishing.
-Honestly, some artists must never sleep!
 They host podcasts, offer hour-long video tutorials, sell their art in online auctions, etc.

 My conversations with you in my blog posts and newsletters.

-This past year, I have included two ebooks: one contains vintage portraits I painted in 2018 along with the stories I wrote for each portrait.
-The second ebook is a travelogue of our trip to eastern Europe, also in 2018.
+In 2019, I gave away two ebooks: one containing vintage portraits I painted in 2018 along with the stories I wrote for each portrait.
+The second ebook was a travelogue of our trip to eastern Europe, also in 2018.